Scenic Highway 12 in Southern Utah

 Mile Marker 21: Cannonville BLM Visitor Center

 Willis Creek Slot Canyon, just 6 miles from Cannonville, starts just steps from the parking lot.
 Follow the continuous creek flow into the slot.
 In the first half mile, the 25-100' canyon walls twist, with Willis Creek still carving away at the soft sandstone.
 The creek bed trail continues to Sheep Creek (a total of 6 miles round trip).
-Look for pyrographs carved walls.
+Look for pyrographs carved on walls.

-Mile Marker 60: Welcome to the small, unique, charming ranching town of Escalate!
+Welcome to the small, unique, charming ranching town of Escalate!
 Stop at Escalate Mercantile for lunch; pick up a Turkey and cranberry sandwich, Walnut Banana Bread, and a Blueberry Muffin.
 Nemo's Drive Thurs is a good choice for a burger, fries, and a Cookies and Cream milkshake!

-Mile Marker 69: The Hole-In-The-Rock
+Mile Marker 65: The Hole-In-The-Rock

 Stop at the "Head of The Rocks" Overlook.
-The view is as far as you can see of the Escalante Canyons maze of deep, winding canyons and colorful slickrock.
+The view is as far as you can see of the Escalante Canyons’ maze of deep, winding canyons and colorful slickrock.
 From here, it's a 14% grade down to the river.

 Mile Marker 75: Lower Calf Creek Falls Hike